aalexanderfc/Thingsboard-Dashboard/README.md

 ## **Introduction**

-This repository provides a **concise overview** of the **Delta.Acandia** project.
-It documents the complete process of setting up a ThingsBoard dashboard to visualise IoT sensor data.
-It includes installation, configuration, troubleshooting, scalability considerations, and potential future improvements.
+This repository provides a **concise overview** of the **Delta.Acandia** project, showcasing how **ThingsBoard** is leveraged to unify and visualise multi‑vendor IoT data in a single, secure dashboard.
+The document highlights the project’s purpose, architecture, key challenges, scalability roadmap, and future enhancements—distilling the essentials without delving into low‑level setup details.

 ---